 If you require further information please email:

-We are a Non-Maintained Special School of around seventy boys between the ages of 7 and 19.
-All boys placed with us have an Education, Health and Care Plan (EHCP) We are based in Brighouse, West Yorkshire.
+We are a Non-Maintained Special School of around 87 boys between the ages of 5 and 19.
+All boys placed with us have an Education, Health and Care Plan (EHCP).
+We are based in Brighouse, West Yorkshire.

 There are three core elements to our provision:

 We have a wide range of mental health professionals offering Therapy on site to help with emotional needs and communication and sensory issues.
-Many boys are referred to us for negative behaviours and we constantly look behind the behaviour to address the root causes.
+Many boys are referred to us for behaviours and we constantly look behind the behaviour to address the root causes, through a positive behaviour support and trauma informed approach.
 Common diagnoses amongst our boys include ASD, ADHD, Autism and varieties of Conduct Disorder.
 Part of our provision includes Family Outreach work and support.
 We link closely with CAMHS services in our Local Authorities.

-The vast majority of boys are placed with us residentially four nights a week, although we do have a limited number of day places.
+Some boys are placed with us residentially four nights a week, we also offer part residential, extended day and non-residential places.
 Our wide-ranging curriculum wraps around the boys for 24 hours a day, with a social skills programme, life and living skills packages and a varied activities programme that addresses social and emotional needs.
-Boys live in one of our four houses of around 12 boys in each, with their own bedrooms.
-Ofsted have rated our residential Social care provision as 'Outstanding' for 13 years in a row.
+Boys live in one of our four houses each, with their own ensuite bedrooms.
+Ofsted have rated our residential Social Care provision as 'Outstanding' for 18 inspections, over 16 years in a row.